Admission to doctoral education at KI

 - University administration officers assess the eligibility of all applicants.

-- The selection process, see Assessment of suitability and ability below.
+- The selection process takes place, see Assessment of suitability and ability below.
 Please note that the selection is made only among eligible applicants.

-- When a candidate has been selected, the department notifies the university administration officers, who issue an “eligibility statement” for him/her.
-This statement must then be appended to the admission decision.
+- When a candidate has been selected an “eligibility statement” is issued by the university administration.
+This statement is appended to the admission decision.

 - The supervisor or the candidate for the doctoral position contacts the doctoral study administrator at the department, who gives the candidate access to the Varbi recruitment system.